Jai0987/EchoSphere/README.md

   main.go: Contains the chat server implementation, including client management, message broadcasting, and graceful shutdowns.
   Contributing
   Feel free to open issues or submit pull requests to contribute to the project.
-Please ensure that your code adheres to the project's coding standards and passes all tests.
+Please ensure that your code adheres to the project's coding standards and pass all tests.